Optimal Control of Fluid Restless Multi-armed Bandits: A Machine Learning Approach: Introduction

-In this work, we propose a machine learning approach to solve FRMAB problems using OCT-H. Classification tree algorithms are particularly appealing for learning optimal policies in many continuous-time optimal control problems.
-These problems often have piecewise constant optimal policies, which decision trees with hyperplane splits can effectively learn \citep[Chapters 4 \& 8 in][]{Meyn2007, bertsimas2023optimalcontrolmulticlassfluid}.
+In this work, {to alleviate the computational burden of solving FRMABPs, we propose a machine learning approach based on OCT-H.} Classification tree algorithms are particularly appealing for learning optimal policies in continuous-time optimal control problems.
+These problems often have piecewise constant optimal policies, which decision trees with hyperplane splits can effectively learn \citep[Chapters 4 \& 8 in][]{Meyn2007, bertsimas2023optimalcontrolmulticlassfluid}. { Once trained, the learned policy can be applied to any new state at minimal computational cost, eliminating the need to run computationally expensive numerical algorithms.}

-Our approach is similar to the class of methods known as imitation learning in the reinforcement learning literature.
-We generate multiple control instances and solve them using numerical algorithms to generate training data.
-Then, we use supervised learning algorithm, OCT-H, to imitate the state-control mapping in the optimal trajectories.
+Our approach is similar to the class of methods known as \textit{imitation learning} in the reinforcement learning literature. \jnm{Given an optimal control model with fixed parameter values, we generate multiple instances which differ in their initial states only} and solve them using numerical algorithms to generate training data.
+Then, we use \jnm{a} supervised learning algorithm, OCT-H, to imitate the mapping from state and time to control observed in the generated trajectories.